-7 Field wiring (continued)

-Auxiliary switch 1 & 2
+7 Field wiring (continued) Auxiliary switch 1 & 2

 Additional field supplied limit controls may be connected to the auxiliary switch inputs.
-If additional limit controls fail or open, it will result in a manual reset lockout.
+If additional limit controls fail or open, it will result in a manual reset lockout and will identify as a manual reset high limit (MRHL).